phtal-org/internet-draft-xrel/draft-montoya-xrel-latest.md

 Representational State Transfer, or **REST**, is an architectural style for distributed hypermedia systems.
 Introduced and first defined in 2000 in Chapter 5, REST, of the doctoral dissertation "Architectural Styles and the Design of Network-based Software Architecture" by Roy Fielding.

-**Hypermedia** is defined by the presence of application control information embedded within, or as a layer above, the presentation of information.
+**Hypermedia**, or hypertext, is defined by the presence of application control information embedded within, or as a layer above, the presentation of information.
+Hypermedia allows for a virtually unbound network of resources while also guiding users through an application as they navigate said relationships.

 A **hypermedia relationship**, also known as a link relation, describes the semantics behind a virtual uni-directional association between two resources.
-Hypermedia relationships allow for a virtually unbound network of resources while also guiding users through an application as they navigate said relationships.

 A **hypermedia relationship name** is an identifier for a hypermedia relationship.